drytoastman/scorekeeperrouter/README.md

-# scorekeeperopenwrt
+# scorekeeperrouter

-Utilities to run on an OpenWRT router to help users locate registration or results services.
+Utilities to run on an wireless router to help users locate registration or results services.